TautvydasJav/reservationApp/README.md

   Deletion of any of Specialists customers

 8) http://localhost:8080/specialist/visit-status
-  Once booked visit time comes specialist can change visit status to 'Active' or mark the end.
+  Then visit time comes specialist can change visit status to 'In Visit' or mark the end.
   Until time for next visit comes user cannot start new visit with customer.

 9) http://localhost:8080/department
-  Screen for only users with role 'DEPARTMENT', shows status of all specialist and next 5 nearest customers.
+  Screen for only users with role 'DEPARTMENT', shows status of all specialist and next 5 nearest customers in queue.
   Refreshes every 5s.

 7) http://localhost:8080/h2-console